LiamD88/secure_plus/README.md

 # Milestone Project 4 - Secure Plus

-The website is a full stack project which will allow users to register details, log in and purchase items from the site.
+This website is a full stack project which will allow users to register details, log in and purchase items from the site.
 It is aimed at commercial entities who wish to purchase cyber security services for a business.

 [Secure Plus-access the site here](https://secure-plus.herokuapp.com/)